nathanjhood/OrfanidisBiquad/README.md

 # Transformations
-Determining an output transfer function (Y(z)), given an input value (X(z)) and six multiplier coefficients within an audio feedback path (b0, b1, b2, a1, and a2 - all of which are pre-scaled by 1/a0) - please note that each feedback term requires a delay of one audio sample;
+Determining an output transfer function (Y(n)), given an input value (X(n)) and six multiplier coefficients within an audio feedback path (b0, b1, b2, a1, and a2 - all of which are pre-scaled by 1/a0) - please note that each feedback term requires a delay of one audio sample;

-+ X(z) = input sample
++ X(n) = input sample

-+ Y(z) = output sample
++ Y(n) = output sample

 + b0, b1, etc.. = coefficient gain multiplier